AlmostReliable/almostreliable.github.io/wikis/collection/docs/rlnt-blog/entity-gui-rendering.md

 ## Animations

-This is already looking pretty good.
-However, entities are still static and looka bit dull.
-To improve the visual appearance, I decided to add their animations to the rendering as well.
-This is quite simple to achieve.
-The entity renderer already handles animations based on the entity's age in ticks.
-Since we are in a client-side environment, we can access the current tick count in the player of the current
-Minecraft instance and apply that to the entity before rendering it.
+Looking pretty good, but the entities were static and looked dull.
+To improve the visual appearance, I added their animations to the rendering.
+The entity renderer handles animations based on the entity's age in ticks.
+In a client-side environment, the current tick count is stored in the player of the current Minecraft instance.
+This can simply be applied to the entity before rendering it.

 ```java
 Minecraft mc = Minecraft.getInstance();